hubertlacote/nuffield-cli/README.md

 ## Why ([![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action))

-With Nuffield Health booking system (https://www.nuffieldhealth.com/account/homepage), you usually have to book 8 days in advance at 7 am to be sure to have space in your class.
+With Nuffield Health booking system (https://www.nuffieldhealth.com/account/homepage), you usually have to book 8 days in advance at 7 am to be sure to have space in your classes.

 It is not ideal since: